Standardized Testing & AP Credit Policy

 The Cooper Union will consider granting credit for study in the Armed Forces, verified by U.S.A.F.I.

 Under certain circumstances, Cooper Union will waive the SAT/ACT requirement for an applicant.
 Generally, only transfer students and/or non-traditional students' requests to waive the standardized testing requirement are considered.
 You must be able to prove you have had at least one year of college-level math and college-level English to apply for the waiver.
-The Admissions staff will then consider your request and notify you if we are able to waive the SAT/ACT requirement.
-Please email firstname.lastname@example.org for more information or to request the waiver.
+You will be asked to attach a copy of your college transcript(s) to the waiver request.
+The Admissions staff will then consider your request and notify you via email if we are able to waive the SAT/ACT requirement.
+Please complete the waiver request form here.